maxtoroq/maxtoroq.github.io/XCST/c/_param.md

 It is a compilation error if the `value` attribute is present when the content of the element is non-empty.

 It is a compilation error if a required parameter specifies a default value.

+It is a compilation error if a package parameter uses `tunnel='yes'`.

 It is a run-time error if no value is supplied for a required package parameter, a required and tunnel [`c:template`](template.html) parameter, or a required [`c:delegate`](delegate.html) parameter.